 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-The Company's credit risk is primarily attributable to cash and cash equivalents, short-term deposits and amounts receivable.
+The Company's credit risk is primarily attributable to cash and cash equivalents, short-term deposits, amounts receivable and deposit.
 Management believes that the credit risk concentration with respect to financial instruments included in cash and cash equivalents and short-term deposits is remote.
+The deposit was received subsequent to June 30, 2011.